The 12 Best Things to Do in Munich, Germany

 In Munich, we opted for the Fox in a Box escape room.

-There wasn’t much rhyme or reason other than that we found it quickly on Google and that it was available when we wanted to play.
+There wasn’t much rhyme or reason beyond that we found it quickly on Google and that it was available when we wanted to play.

 Without a doubt, it was the most challenging escape room we have done.